 With a B.S. in Nutritional Science, you’ll be prepared for a career in fields such as dietetics, nutrition and wellness, food science and nutrition research.

 Earn a Nutritional Science BS degree in one of three Options:

-Learn more details below and in the UMass Lowell Academic Catalog.
+Learn more details below and in the Academic Catalog.

 The Nutritional Science degree meets UMass Lowell graduation standards of completing 120 credits, including:

-Please note: The Nutritional Science undergraduate program is not accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and does not meet the requirement for students to apply to the Registered Dietitian (RD) internship or examination after graduation.
+Please note: The Nutritional Science, Dietetics option is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) which makes graduates eligible to sit for registration as a Nutrition and Dietetics Technician.
+This program does not meet the requirement for students to apply to a Registered Dietitian (RD) internship or examination after graduation.

 However, the Nutritional Science undergraduate degree program does satisfy all prerequisite courses for the UMass Lowell Master of Public Health Coordinated Program in Dietetics.
 The MPH program is accredited by ACEND for both coursework and internship requirements permitting students to take the RD exam upon successful completion.